0xAdnanH/Treasury-Contracts/README.md

 ## Technicalities of the Project

-- Only **Depositors Can Commit and Reveal:** The contract only permits depositors to participate in the commit and reveal process, where the prize is ultimately sent.
+- Only **Depositors Can Commit and Reveal:** The contract only permits depositors to participate in the commit and reveal process, where the prize is ultimately sent, restricted using a modifier.

 - **Minimum Deposit Requirement:** To engage in the contest, a minimum deposit of 1 ether is necessary.